tlevine/dada.pink/bicycle-on-airplane/index.md

 I seem to have given up on interacting at all with big organizations, but other people haven't.
 I suspect, as I explain above, that such organizations aren't always so horrible as the ones I am used to, but I still assume that they all are, and this is why they're so much work.
-Here are two requests for you.
+Here are some requests for you.

-I have the impression that all organizations are
+I have the impression that all organizations are bad, not just the ones that I am used to.
+Are they really?
+Please tell me if you know of big places that are pleasant to interact with.
+I want to know how they can be that way!

-Either way, can you do anything that might convince me that
+Either way, can you do anything that might convince me that some organizations are at least *less* horrible than the ones I am used to?
+Perhaps I can just read something, as I suggest above, but I'm open to crazier ideas.
+I'll talk to people, go somewhere, or maybe even take a job in order to see that better places exist.